jvc56/MineGCG/README.md

 Below the lists are the statistics for all of the games in the search.
 The AVERAGE column refers to the average per game unless otherwise stated in the statistic title to the left.
 Several statistics might be inaccurate for various reasons or warrant further explanation:<br/><br/>

 <h5>Challenges You Won/You Lost</h5>
 This statistic may not be completely accurate for games using double challenge (TWL or NSW games) as passes and lost challenges in a double challenge game are indistinguishable in the GCG file.
-If the following criteria are met, the play is considered a lost challenge:
+If the following criteria are met, the play is considered a lost challenge:<br/>

  - The previous play formed at least one word
  - The game is played with a TWL or NSW lexicon